apolukhin/apolukhin.github.io/papers/reloc_value_proposal.md

 }
 ```

-With relocation constructor we can safe some CPU cycles:
+With relocation constructor we can save some CPU cycles:

 ```cpp
 relocate unique_ptr::unique_ptr(unique_ptr other) {